Kanye West Releases Bizarre New Track ‘Lift Yourself’ & Raps About ‘Poop’ — Listen

 Kanye West has finally dropped new music, and it appears that his new tune ‘Lift Yourself’ is all about poop.
 We’ve got the wild song where he riffs about ‘poopity scoop’ and other poop related lines

 This can’t be real, right?
 Kanye West has dropped a new track called “Lift Yourself” via his website on Apr.
 27 and its beyond bizarre.
-It starts just fine, with several singers belting out the lines “lift yourself up on your feet.
+It starts just fine, with several singers belting out the lines, “Lift yourself up on your feet.
 Lets get it on.”
-Then a bass beat comes in with some electronic riffs and then comes the next verse where he drops bars like “woop de poop de scoop, “poopity scoop,” “poop poop” “poop diddy woop scoop” and “scoopity woops.
+Then a bass beat comes in with some electronic riffs and then comes the next verse where he drops bars like “woop de poop de scoop, “poopity scoop,” “poop poop” “poop diddy woop scoop” and “scoopity woops.”
 He already revealed that a new album chock full of seven new songs would be dropping on June 1, but we’re not sure if this, umm interesting, new track is going to make the cut.
+You can listen Kanye’s new track here.

+Earlier in the day on Apr.
+27, Yeezy tweeted, “I’m going to drop a song with a verse that will bring Ebro the closure he’s been seeking.
+The bars are fire.”
+In the song he made it a point to say to listen to the bars, which are nonsensical lines with poop and various rhymes about it that sound more like a child would come up with that the self anointed most creative genius to ever grace music.